realityexpander/How_to_program_from_ground_up/03-Hardware.md

   - I/O (Input/Output) & Peripherals & Removable Storage & More
     - All just more variations of the same thing.
       - All built up from the same basic logic gates and transistors, or similar technology.
       - Even video cameras, microphones, radios and speakers are just variations of the same basic technology.
-    - Using the same principles to represent logic states and perform logical operations.
+    - I/O is just using the same principles to represent logic states and perform logical operations.
     - Often electromagnets are used to control mechanical devices or other machines.
       - The classic example is the "hard drive" which uses a spinning disk and a moving arm to read and write data.
       - The "hard drive" is a "magnetic" storage device, and uses tiny spots of "magnetized" material to represent the "state" of the data.